 'S' prefix registrations were issued as usual on 1st August 1998 but finished on 25th February 1999.
-'T' prefix registrations issued on 1st March 1999 and ran until 31st August 1999, with 'V' prefix registrations beginning on 1st September 1999.
+'T' prefix registrations were issued on 1st March 1999 and ran until 31st August 1999, with 'V' prefix registrations beginning on 1st September 1999.
 The system continued in this way until the 'Y' prefix registrations finished at the end of August 2001.

-DVLA had the vision to withhold the numbers 1 to 20 when the prefix registrations A, B, C, D, E, F, G and H were issued.
-By 1991, when the 'J' prefix registrations were issued, DVLA offered the numbers 1 to 20 plus various attractive numbers like 22, 33, 44, etc; 100, 200, 300,etc; 111, 222, 333 etc for sale over the telephone.
+DVLA had the vision to withhold the numbers 1 to 20 from general issue when the prefix registrations A, B, C, D, E, F, G and H were issued.
+By 1991, when the 'J' prefix registrations were issued, DVLA also withheld further attractive numbers like 22, 33, 44, etc; 100, 200, 300,etc; 111, 222, 333 etc. which they would later start making for sale over the telephone.

 Many of these plates were very reasonably priced, and are responsible for powering a big surge in interest of personalised registrations.